Bhaskarbuwa Bakhale: Education

 Bhaskar Bakhale was born in a Karhade Brahmin family in Kathor, a village in Gujarat, India.
 His early training was in dhrupad and kirtan from Vishnubuwa Pingale in Vadodara.
 The royal family of Vadodara arranged for musical lessons in the school run by its court musician Maula Baksha.
 He then became a child artist at Kirloskar Natak Mandali, a musical theatre troupe of Annasaheb Kirloskar where he had the ganda-bandhan ceremony with Bande Ali Khan, a Rudra Veena performer from Kirana employed by the court of Indore.
-Faiz Mohammed Khan of Gwalior gharana taught him in Vadodara 1886–1897 and then recommended further training from Natthan Khan of Agra gharana, a court musician at Jaipur and Mysore, and the father of Vilayat Hussain Khan.
+Faiz Mohammed Khan of Gwalior gharana taught him in Vadodara in 1886–1897 and then recommended further training from Natthan Khan of Agra gharana, a court musician at Jaipur and Mysore, and the father of Vilayat Hussain Khan.
 This apprenticeship continued in Mysore and Dharwad till the demise of Natthan Khan in 1901.
 In 1899, Natthan Khan recommended further training from Alladiya Khan, the founder of Jaipur-Atrauli gharana and a court musician of Kolhapur.
 Starting in 1901, Bakhale learnt from Alladiya Khan, his brother Haider Khan, and his nephew Natthan Khan.
-His apprenticeship with Alladiya Khan continued interrupted until Bakhale's own death in 1922.
+His apprenticeship with Alladiya Khan continued uninterrupted until Bakhale's own death in 1922.
 Overcome with Bakhale's memories, Alladiya Khan broke down and abruptly ended his 1922 Mumbai recital at the residence of Seth Vitthaldas; the recital was to celebrate the birthday of Seth Vitthaldas and was attended by Shahu Maharaj, the king of Miraj, the king of Dewas, and other dignitaries.

 Dilip Chandra Vedi has noted that, like Abdul Karim Khan, Bakhale was influenced by the style of Rahimat Khan (1856–1922), the younger son of Haddu Khan of Gwalior Gharana.